CodenameGreyFox/DetectionOfStationarity/README.md

 ### Output data
 Depending on the filter setting it can output:
-* `Filter = 0` The original MoveStack in Movebank format.
+* Serves as a pass-through - The original MoveStack in Movebank format.
 No changes from the input data.
-* `Filter = 1` Only the individuals that were found to be stationary in a MoveStack in Movebank format.
+* Only returns stationary individuals - Only the individuals that were found to be stationary in a MoveStack in Movebank format.
-* `Filter = -1` Only the individuals that were found to be non-stationary in a MoveStack in Movebank format.
+* Only returns non-stationary individuals - Only the individuals that were found to be non-stationary in a MoveStack in Movebank format.

 ### Artefacts
 * `StationaryAnimals.csv`: csv-file with Table of all individuals that were found to be stationary.
 It has three rows: